aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 ### Create and fund admin and source account

-Create two accounts on testnet for deploying and managing this contract:
+Create two accounts on devnet for deploying and managing this contract:
   * The source account will be used to create the resource account that will deploy this smart contract.
   * The admin account is in charge of updating the config of the module (e.g. whether or not we enable minting for this collection).

-1. Run these commands to create the accounts, selecting `testnet` when prompted:
+1. Run these commands to create the accounts, selecting `devnet` when prompted:
   ```shell
   aptos init --profile source-account
   ```